iadvize/documentation/Documentation.md

 | success | Result of the action | Boolean | ✓ |
 | message | Result message of the action | String |  |

+You can validate your response data format with the associated [json schema](/json-schemas/customer%2Faction).

 ### Conversation closing form